 AMOUNT OF BREAST LIFT vs. AMOUNT OF BREAST SCARS

 When considering breast lift surgery, there are two important considerations…the amount of lift and reshaping and the location and extent of the scars.
 The more scar that is created the greater the breast lifting and reshaping that will occur.
 The aesthetic trade-off of the scars is an unavoidable issue with breast lift surgery.
-There is really no such thing as a ‘minimal scar’ breast lift that really lifts the breasts to an noticeable degree.
+There is really no such thing as a ‘minimal scar’ breast lift that really lifts the breasts to a noticeable degree.

 TYPES OF BREAST LIFTS

 There are four basic types of breast lifts.
 The excision and tightening/lifting of the skin can be limited to just above or around the nipple or extend downward into the lower pole and inframammary crease of the breast.
-The scars left behind for each type of breast lift has led to many of their names that described the location on the breast mound of these scars.
+The scars left behind for each type of breast lift has led to many of their names that describe the location on the breast mound of these scars.